 Women are more likely to be gaslighted than men.
-Medical professionals tend to see women as irrational or hysterical and often don’t take their complaints as seriously as complaints of men.
-Women may hear that their pain is emotional and nothing is actually wrong with them and are more likely to be prescribed anti-anxiety medication than men.
+Medical professionals tend to see women as irrational or hysterical and often don’t take their complaints as seriously as the complaints of men.
+Women may hear that their pain is emotional and nothing is actually wrong with them, and they are more likely to be prescribed anti-anxiety medication than men.

 Racial gaslighting occurs when people use gaslighting techniques to manipulate a group of people based on ethnicity or race.
 For example, a gaslighter may deny the fact that a certain ethnical group experiences discrimination even if there is a lot of evidence that says otherwise.

-Racial gaslighters might criticize civil rights activists, saying that they are too emotional to undermine their message.
-They may trivialize or downplay racist incidents, or even deny that such documented events as Holocaust took place.
+Racial gaslighters might criticize civil rights activists, saying they are too emotional to undermine their message.
+They may trivialize or downplay racist incidents or even deny that such documented events as Holocaust took place.

 Confusion, distraction, diversion, and disinformation can also be used to gaslight an entire society.
 Political gaslighting occurs when a political figure or group uses lies and persistent denials in combination with misdirection and contradiction or manipulates information to control people.
 The idea is to wear down the victims by constantly challenging what they believe to be true.

 For example, politicians may use controversy to divert attention from important events or issues they consider uncomfortable or threatening.
 Examples may also include discrediting political opponents based on mental instability or hiding certain things their administration has done wrong.

 What to do if someone is gaslighting you